sveltejs/kit/documentation/docs/14-configuration.md

 Options related to [creating a package](#packaging).

 - `dir` - output directory
 - `emitTypes` - by default, `svelte-kit package` will automatically generate types for your package in the form of `d.ts.` files.
 While generating types is configurable, we believe it is best for the ecosystem quality to generate types, always.
-Please make sure you have a good reason when setting it to `false` (for example when you want to provide handwritten type definitions instead).
+Please make sure you have a good reason when setting it to `false` (for example when you want to provide handwritten type definitions instead)
-- `exports` - specifies which files to mark as exported from the `exports` field of the `package.json`, can be set to `null` and will use existing `exports` field if available, or an object that contains an `includes` and an `excludes` array and will merge existing `exports`, with the value from `package.json` taking precedence
+- `exports` - contains an `includes` and an `excludes` array which specifies which files to mark as exported from the `exports` field of the `package.json`.
+Will merge existing values if available with values from `package.json` taking precedence
 - `files` - contains an `includes` and an `excludes` array which specifies which files to process and copy over when packaging

 ### paths